 Sometimes a dog can hump because they’re experiencing a medical issue too.
-This could be an infection (like a UTI), an irritation, disease (like hip dysplasia), or a prostate problem if your dog is male.
+This could be an infection, an irritation, disease, or a prostate problem if your dog is male.
 They’re most likely humping to try and help alleviate their pain.
 The behavior may also be accompanied by licking or chewing at the area that is causing them discomfort.
-If you suspect it may be one of these issues, particularly if the behavior is happening more frequently and your dog is older and has been neutered or spayed, it would be wise to check in with your vet.
+If you suspect it may be one of these issues, particularly if the behavior is happening more frequently and your dog is older and has been neutered or spayed, you should check in with your vet.

 If your dog humps the air, this can be because they haven’t been properly socialized.
 This means they may have learned that humping is a way of interacting but this is more common in puppies who are still learning how to behave with other dogs and older dogs who have experienced abuse.

 If your dog hasn’t been spayed or neutered and is young, then this is when the humping is most likely for pleasure and is sexually motivated.

 Why Does My Dog Hump Me And No One Else?

 If your dog is humping you, their master, and no one else this can be an expression of (as above) discomfort, excitement, or dominance but can also be a sign of boredom.
 They simply may be looking to get your attention.
 In some cases, though this may be a compulsive behavior they’ve adopted through poor care/abuse which may be a possibility to consider if you’ve got a rescue pup.